 Las Vegas, New Mexico

-Take a 4.5-mile drive through the back fields and past ponds at Las Vegas National Wildlife Refuge to observe migrating waterfowl—sandhill cranes, ducks of all variety, snow geese, coots, grebes, mergansers and bald eagles looking for their next meal.
-Interpretive programs help visitors identify waterfowl.
+Take a 4.5-mile drive through the back fields and past ponds at Las Vegas National Wildlife Refuge to observe migrating waterfowl – sandhill cranes, ducks of all variety, snow geese, coots, grebes, mergansers and bald eagles looking for their next meal.
+Interpretive programs to help visitors identify waterfowl.

 Rio Grande Valley Bird Festival

+The 26th annual festival features over 100 field trips led by seasoned guides, bird-related vendors, workshops, seminars, children’s activities and opportunities to mingle and enjoy the local cuisine and culture.
 Field trip destinations include Santa Ana National Wildlife Refuge, Lower Rio Grande Valley National Wildlife Refuge and Laguna Atascosa National Wildlife Refuge.
+Buses and minivans at the South Texas Refuge Complex will support festival-goers.

 Festival of the Cranes